Kitware/CMake/Help/command/string.rst

   two backslashes (``\\1``) are required in CMake code to get a backslash through argument parsing.

+.. versionchanged:: 4.1
+  The ``^`` anchor now matches only at the beginning of the input string instead of the beginning of each repeated search.
+  See policy :policy:`CMP0186`.

 .. _`Regex Specification`:

 Regex Specification